kei0528/my-page-2022/public/posts/portfolio-4.md

 The owners wanted to have a contact form.
 I also think having a contact form is nice for users.

-I used the library [Nodemailer](https://nodemailer.com/about/).
+I used the library <a href="https://nodemailer.com/about" target="_blank">Nodemailer</a>.
 With that, you can create a function for sending mail very easily.
 This function runs on the server side under pages/api directory.

 ### Add Instagram dynamic content